All Episodes

 Speaker 10 (17:57):

-Here's what scientists have found Over twenty year, the percentage
+Here's what scientists have found over twenty year.
+The percentage

 to sixty five percent.
 It stands to reason that flu

-deaths among the elderly should have taken a dramatic dip,
+deaths among the elderly should have taken a dramatic dip

-the elderly continue to climb.
+the elderly continued to climb.

-Speaker 2 (18:16):
+Speaker 12 (18:16):

-It was hard to.
+It was hard to believe.

-Speaker 10 (18:16):
+Speaker 10 (18:17):

-factors that could be masking the true benefits of the shots.
+that could be masking the true benefits of the shots.

 But no matter how they crunched the numbers, they got